 OPEC bullish on oil market recovery but virus variants pose risk

-LONDON, June 29 (Reuters) - OPEC sees a strong rebound in oil demand in the second half of 2021 with oil inventories shrinking but the producer group also sees coronavirus variants posing a risk to the recovery.
+LONDON/DUBAI, June 29 (Reuters) - Global oil demand will rebound strongly in the second half of 2021 with oil inventories shrinking, OPEC's chief and experts said on Tuesday while warning that coronavirus variants pose a risk to the recovery.

-Barkindo said growth in the second half was "a significant increase, even if uncertainties and associated risks would be factored in", with preliminary May data showing inventories in OECD industrialised economies falling below the 2015-2019 level.
+The Organization of the Petroleum Exporting Countries (OPEC) and allies led by Russia, together known as OPEC+, meet on Thursday and sources and market watchers have said they expect the group to discuss a further gradual easing of existing oil production curbs from August.

-Bringing oil inventories in line with the five-year average is one of the main goals of the Organization of the Petroleum Exporting Countries and its allies.
+OPEC watchers have said the group could boost output by more than 1 million barrels per day (bpd), a more modest 0.5 million bpd or even leave production levels unchanged.

-OPEC+ sources and market watchers have said they expect the group to discuss a further gradual easing of existing oil production cuts from August.
+Barkindo said that oil demand growth in the second half would show "a significant increase, even if uncertainties and associated risks would be factored in", with preliminary May data showing inventories in OECD industrialised economies falling below the 2015-2019 level.

-Barkindo said soaring sovereign debt levels fuelled by fiscal and monetary stimulus programmes were a concern as they would contribute to rising inflation in coming months.
+Bringing oil inventories in line with the five-year average is one of the main goals of OPEC+.

-(Reporting by Rania El Gamal and Ahmad Ghaddar; Editing by Edmund Blair)
+Barkindo also said that soaring sovereign debt levels fuelled by fiscal and monetary stimulus programmes were a concern because they could contribute to rising inflation in the coming months.

 ((Ahmad.Ghaddar@thomsonreuters.com; +442075424435; Reuters Messaging: ahmad.ghaddar.thomsonreuters.com@reuters.net))